Home Safety for Patients Receiving Anti-Cancer Medications

 Author: Marisa Healy, BSN, RN

-You may see your nurse wear gloves, a gown, eye protection, or more while administering your cancer treatment (anti-cancer medications).
-These items are called personal protective equipment (PPP).
-This equipment keeps your nurse safe from being exposed to the medications.
+If you receive anti-cancer medications in a clinic, in the hospital, or at home, you may see your care team wear gloves, a gown, eye protection, and more while giving you your cancer treatment.
+These items are called personal protective equipment (PPE).
+This equipment keeps your care team from being exposed to the medications.

 What are anti-cancer medications?

-Anti-cancer medications can be chemotherapy (given by IV, by mouth, or another route), biotherapy, targeted therapy, immunotherapy, and hormone therapy.
-Though this article refers to them as anti-cancer medications, these medications may be used to treat things other than cancer.
+Anti-cancer medications can be chemotherapy, biotherapy, targeted therapy, immunotherapy, and hormone therapy.
+This article calls these medications “anti-cancer,” but they may be used to treat things other than cancer.

-Many anti-cancer medications exit the body through urine, stool, vomit, and blood for 48 hours after your treatment has stopped.
-The guidelines listed below should be followed during that time:
+Many anti-cancer medications leave your body through urine, bowel movements, vomit, and blood for about 48 to 72 hours (2 to 3 days) after your treatment has stopped.
+The steps below should be followed during that time:

 • After using the toilet, close the lid and flush twice.
-Men should urinate sitting down to avoid splashing.
+Men should urinate sitting down to avoid splashing out of the bowl.

-• If using a bedpan or urinal, wear gloves and dump contents into the toilet close to the water to limit splashing.
+• If using a bedpan or urinal, wear gloves and gently dump the waste into the toilet (close to the water) to avoid splashing.
 While wearing the gloves, wash the container with soap and water after each use.

 • Diapers can be thrown out in the regular trash.